hayoc/peepo/README.md

 ## peepo: an attempt at artificial general intelligence

 > [N]othing seems more possible to me than that people some day will come to the definite opinion that there is no copy in the [...] nervous system which corresponds to a particular thought, or a particular idea, or memory.
-(Ludwig Wittgenstein, Last Writings on the Philosophy of Psychology, 1948)
+(Ludwig Wittgenstein, Writings on the Philosophy of Psychology, 1948)